The Color Purple (1985 film): Plot

-Shug returns to Celie and Mister's home with her new husband Grady, in town on business.
-Grady and Mister become intoxicated while Shug checks the mailbox.
-She finds a letter from Celie's sister in Africa.
-Shug gives Celie the letter from Nettie, who tells her that she is working for a couple who adopted Celie's children.
-Celie and Shug realize that Mister has been hiding Nettie's letters from Celie.
-While he and Grady are out drinking, Shug and Celie search the house, finding a hidden compartment under the floorboards containing bundles of Nettie's unread letters.
+Shug returns to Celie and Mister's home with her new husband Grady, expecting to receive a recording contract.
+She gives Celie a letter from Nettie, who tells her that she is working for the couple who adopted Celie's children.
+Celie and Shug realize that Mister has been hiding Nettie's letters from Celie so, while he and Grady are out drinking, they search the house.
+They find a hidden compartment under the floorboards filled with dozens and dozens of Nettie's letters.

-Engrossed in reading, Celie does not hear Mister's calls to shave him, and he slaps her.
-Celie sets her mind to kill Mister with his straight razor, but Shug stops her.
-At a family gathering, Celie finally speaks up against Mister and his years of abuse, to the delight of Shug.
-This fighting spirit also brings back Sofia's old self, and prompts Squeak to insist on men using her real name, Mary Agnes.
-Celie responds to Mister's taunts with a curse on him.
-Shug and Grady drive away, taking Celie and Mary with them.
+Engrossed in reading, Celie does not hear Mister's calls to shave him, so he beats her.
+She attempts to kill Mister with his straight razor, but Shug stops her.
+At a family gathering, Celie finally speaks up against Mister to the delight of Shug and Sofia.
+This fighting spirit prompts Harpo's new wife Squeak to stand up for herself as well.
+Shug and Grady drive away, taking Celie and Squeak with them.

-Years later, Shug reunites with her father, who is a pastor, after years of estrangement because of his disapproval of the life path she chose.
-Mister has become a lonely drunk and let his home and farm fall into ruin.
-Harpo has made amends with Sofia; they now run the bar together, and Shug still performs there when she comes to town.
-Upon Celie's father's passing, she finally learns from Nettie's letters that he wasn't their biological father after all.
-When their mother died, "his" property was legally inherited by Celie and Nettie, and the home and shop that had belonged to her biological father pass to Celie.
+Years later, Mister is an old drunk and alone, and Harpo has made amends with Sofia; they now run the bar together, and Shug still performs there.
+Upon Celie's father's death, she finally learns from Nettie's letters he was not their biological father.
+When their mother died, "his" property was legally inherited by Celie and Nettie.
+So, she receives the home and shop that had belonged to her father.

 Celie begins to operate a tailor shop.
-Mister receives a letter from Nettie addressed to Celie, takes money from his secret stash, and arranges for Nettie, her husband, and Celie's children to return to the U.S. from Africa.
-While Mister watches from a distance, Celie, Nettie, and the children reunite, and the two sisters bond over a hand-clapping game from their childhood.
+When Mister receives a letter from Nettie addressed to Celie, he takes money from his secret stash, and arranges for Nettie, her husband, and Celie's children to return to the U.S. from Africa, where they had been living.
+While Mister watches from a distance, Celie, Nettie, and Celie's children reunite, and the two sisters bond over a hand-clapping game from their childhood.